 You can also purchase the Pulse 3D Wireless Headset to accompany the PlayStation 5 for $99.99.
 These headphones have been designed specifically for the 3D audio on PS5 consoles.
-Like the DualSense, the Pulse headset also uses a USB Type-C charging cable.
-Additionally, it has two built-in microphones and noise-canceling technology to ensure you come across clear to your friends in voice chat.
+Like the DualSense, the Pulse headset also uses a USB-C charging cable.
+Additionally, it has two built-in microphones and noise-cancelling technology to ensure you come across clear to your friends in voice chat.

 PS5 media remote

 The media remote for the PS5 is $29.99.
 This will be very useful if you intend to use streaming apps on your PS5 or watch movies on BluRay.
 In addition to the usual media buttons like play, pause, rewind, etc., there are quick-access app buttons for Netflix, Disney Plus, Spotify, and YouTube.

 The last official accessory to the PS5 is the HD Camera for $59.99.
 The camera has dual lenses, a built-in stand, and captures footage in 1080p.
 It even has removal tools to help you crop your background or remove it entirely with the use of a green screen.
 If you intend to stream your PS5 gameplay, this accessory would be incredibly useful.

 This isn’t a new accessory, but it is compatible with the PS5 and it’s super fun to have: the PlayStation VR.
 You can pick up a bundle of the VR headset and the Iron Man VR game for $349.99.
 It comes with the VR headset, a camera, two Move motion controllers, the Iron Man Blu-ray disc, and a demo disc.
 Sony has also confirmed that a PSVR 2 is in the works, so you may want to hold out.

 |PS5 Standard||PS5 Digital||PS4 Pro|